mirakklys/python_for_AMC/README.md

 Removed some repeated codes, functions rule!

-Forked the NU-specific python script (it has 9 digits student ID number by default)
+Forked the NU-specific python script (it has 9-digit student ID number by default)

 Next update will be a major one, with the support for <tt>qmq</tt> and <tt>qhq</tt>!